backstage/backstage/docs/plugins/testing.md

 # Debugging Jest Tests

-To configure the debugging of your tests in Intellij Idea, you have to:
+To configure the debugging of your tests in IntelliJ, you have to:

 1. Enable in the root `tsconfig.json`